Find flights

 Onboard experience

-Here's more of what you can expect when onboard a Cathay Pacific flight.
+Here’s more of what you can expect when you’re on a Cathay Pacific flight.

 Wi-Fi & entertainment

-The airline offers a broad array of onboard entertainment from films and games to TV shows.
-Every seatback has a screen (my favourite is on the A350, which also offers a high-resolution tail camera).
-Wi-Fi is available for purchase on most long-haul flights, including Cathay’s Airbus A350 and Boeing 777 aircraft.
+The airline offers a broad array of onboard entertainment, from films and games to TV series.
+Every seatback has a screen (my favourite is on the A350-1000, which also offers external cameras including a high-resolution tail camera and an underbelly camera).
+Wi-Fi connectivity is available on most long-haul flights, including Cathay’s Airbus A350 and Boeing 777 aircraft, though availability can vary by route.

 Amenities